-- Since interactions between the counsellor and client are not limited to a set of standardised questions, the direction of an interview can be guided and thereby more responsive to the client.
+- Since interactions between the counsellor and client are not limited to a set of standardised questions, the direction of an interview can be guided and thereby the interviews are more responsive to the client.

 - On the other hand, the quality of the data obtained relies heavily on the counsellor/assessor.
 The biases, idiosyncrasies and preoccupations of the assessor can influence the direction that the interview takes.

 - Qualitative methods require a highly trained and experienced assessor, who is able to maintain objectivity while simultaneously eliciting subjective data.